raven-black-dream/digital-garden/posts/Characters/Cainites/Carlo du Vido.md

 ## Relationships

 ### Allies
-[[Giulio du Vido]] - Carlo's oldest brother.
+[[Characters/Ghouls/Giulio du Vido]] - Carlo's oldest brother.
 He finds Carlo's antics amusing and has often gotten him out of trouble in the past

 ### Other Relations
 [[Matteo du Vido]] - Carlo's Father.
 He often wishes that his youngest son was smarter and has very little patience for him.